Exceptionally high carrier mobility in hexagonal diamond: Results

-The calculated carrier mobilities of both phases are shown in Fig.~\ref{fig:mob-temp}.
-For c-diamond, the room-temperature hole mobility ($\mu_\mathrm{h}$) and electron mobility ($\mu_\mathrm{e}$) are predicted to be 2543 and 2068~cm$^2$V$^{-1}$s$^{-1}$, respectively, in good agreement with experimental values.
-The high mobilities of both carrier types overcome the limitation of most conventional semiconductors that only one carrier type (usually electrons) exhibits high mobility.
 Regarding h-diamond, its carrier mobilities are found to be much higher.
-At 300~K, the hole mobilities are $\mu_\mathrm{h}^{\perp c}$ = 5631 and $\mu_\mathrm{h}^{\parallel c}$ = 5552~cm$^2$V$^{-1}$s$^{-1}$, and the electron mobilities are $\mu_\mathrm{e}^{\perp c}$ = 11462 and $\mu_\mathrm{e}^{\parallel c}$ = 28464~cm$^2$V$^{-1}$s$^{-1}$, both of which are even superior to the typical values of most known high-hole-mobility semiconductors (\textit{e.g.}, Ge, with $\mu_\mathrm{h}$ = 1820~cm$^2$V$^{-1}$s$^{-1}$~\cite{Morin1954}) and high-electron-mobility semiconductors (\textit{e.g.}, GaAs, with $\mu_\mathrm{e}$ = 8900~cm$^2$V$^{-1}$s$^{-1}$~\cite{Hicks1969}).
+At 300~K, the hole mobilities are $\mu_\mathrm{h}^{\perp c}$ = 6000 and $\mu_\mathrm{h}^{\parallel c}$ = 6024~cm$^2$V$^{-1}$s$^{-1}$.
+The electron mobilities are even higher, with $\mu_\mathrm{e}^{\perp c}$ = 12339 and $\mu_\mathrm{e}^{\parallel c}$ = 28473~cm$^2$V$^{-1}$s$^{-1}$.
+These values are superior to the typical mobility of most known high-mobility semiconductors, for example, Ge for holes ($\mu_\mathrm{h}$ = 1820~cm$^2$V$^{-1}$s$^{-1}$~\cite{Morin1954}) and GaAs for electrons ($\mu_\mathrm{e}$ = 8900~cm$^2$V$^{-1}$s$^{-1}$~\cite{Hicks1969}), also overcoming the limitation of most conventional semiconductors where only one carrier type exhibits high mobility.
 While the predicted hole mobility agrees well with the result in Ref.~\onlinecite{Zheng2024}, our calculated electron mobility significantly exceeds the reported value.
-We performed calculations using two different \textit{ab initio} methods for cross-verification, and the results are in reasonable agreement [see Sec.~S2 of Supplemental Material (SM)~\cite{[{See Supplemental Material at }][{ for details of theoretical formulations, computational methods, high-tempreature stability of h-diamond, effects of split-off hole band and intervalley scattering, and additional figures.}]sm} for details], confirming the exceptional charge transport property of h-diamond.
-Since h-diamond has also been predicted to have a room-temperature thermal conductivity of nearly 2000~Wm$^{-1}$K$^{-1}$~\cite{Chakraborty2018,Zhang2025}, it may outperform other novel semiconductor materials like BAs, which has drawn much attention in recent years due to its high ambipolar mobility (about 1600~cm$^2$V$^{-1}$s$^{-1}$)~\cite{Yue2022,Shin2022} and high thermal conductivity (about 1300~Wm$^{-1}$K$^{-1}$)~\cite{Kang2018,Li2018,Tian2018}.
-Additionally, our $G_0W_0$ calculation shows that h-diamond has a wide bandgap (4.55~eV according to our $G_0W_0$ calculation), and the molecular dynamics simulation at 1000~K indicates its high-temperature stability (see Sec.~S3 in SM~\cite{sm}).
-Therefore, h-diamond is expected as a promising candidate for applications in high-power and high-frequency electronics.
+We carried out cross-verification using another interpolation scheme, which confirmed the exceptional charge transport properties of h-diamond [see Table~S1 in the Supplementary Information (SI)].
+Since h-diamond has also been predicted to have a room-temperature thermal conductivity of nearly 2000~Wm$^{-1}$K$^{-1}$~\cite{Chakraborty2018,Zhang2025}, it may outperform other novel semiconductors such as BAs, which has attracted considerable attention in recent years due to its high ambipolar mobility (approximately 1600~cm$^2$V$^{-1}$s$^{-1}$)~\cite{Yue2022,Shin2022} and high thermal conductivity (approximately 1300~Wm$^{-1}$K$^{-1}$)~\cite{Kang2018,Li2018,Tian2018}.
+Additionally, our $G_0W_0$ calculation yields a wide bandgap of 4.55~eV for h-diamond, and a molecular dynamics (MD) simulation at 1000~K indicates that the system is thermally and structurally stable at elevated temperatures (see Fig.~S1).
+These combined properties suggest h-diamond as a promising candidate for applications in high-power and high-frequency electronics.